 When recording telephone or in-person conversations that serve as interviews, our reporters and editors operate under a two-party consent rule.
 (We always obtain a person's permission to record.
 Once we begin recording, we will re-ask for your consent to be recorded so your consent is part of the record.)

 We prefer not to use anonymous sources for reports.
 In situations in which a person is at some risk of personal or professional harm were their identity to be revealed, as in cases of sexual assault or harassment, we will consider using anonymous accounts if we are able to independently verify the information provided and if the source is proven credible as we investigate his or her account and talk to others who have knowledge of the situation.

 Our seasoned team of credentialed reporters and veteran columnists is the best in the state.
 We also publish occasional freelance work from talented journalists and columnists.

 We retain nationally recognized pollster Mark Mellman to run high quality statewide polls and analyze data.

 We are committed to providing the best online reader experience possible.
 Our website is clean and fast.
 We do not sell ads, bomb our readers with content-blocking pop-ups or post annoying auto-play videos.

 We are committed to a high level of reader engagement.
 We will happily publish well-written op-eds from private citizens, and we hope you enjoy the many ways you can interact with our content and our staff.

-Nevada residents may submit op-eds of between 500 and 1,500 words in length to firstname.lastname@example.org.
+Nevada residents may submit exclusive, Nevada-centric op-eds of between 500 and 1,500 words to [email protected].
+Please provide a short bio — including any government or political affiliations — and a photograph and your Twitter ID if you have one.
 Submission of content grants The Nevada Independent exclusive licensing and rights-of-use once published.
-Please include a brief biography with submissions.
-All affiliations with government agencies or political organizations must be disclosed.

-If you have other questions about our legal or financial status, contact Managing Director Elizabeth Thompson at email@example.com.
+If you have questions about our legal or financial status, contact Operations Manager Stephanie Lauer at [email protected].